 An exception are all EU Citizens until the age of 25.
-The Countries belonging to the EU are Austria, Belgium, Bulgaria, Cyprus, Croatia, Denmark, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, malta, the Netherlands, Poland, Portugal, united kingdom, Czech republic, Romania, Slovakia, Slovenia, Spain, Hungary, Switzerland, Norway, Liechtenstein, Iceland).
+The Countries belonging to the EU are Austria, Belgium, Bulgaria, Cyprus, Croatia, Denmark, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, United Kingdom, Czech Republic, Romania, Slovakia, Slovenia, Spain, Hungary, Switzerland, Norway, Liechtenstein and Iceland.
 They do not receive completely free entrance, but a reduced fee.
 To validate your origin and age you have to bring an ID or Passport with you.
 Also, this reduced fee does not allow to skip any lines, you still have to queue to get your Tickets.
 As of February 2017, the reduced ticket price is 7,50€ per Person.
-As of any Ticket, it is a combination Ticket for both the Colosseum and the Roman Forum.
+As for any Ticket, it is a combination Ticket for both the Colosseum and the Roman Forum.
 The Ticket Price is set and won’t get any cheaper if you only visit one of both.
 Luckily the Ticket is valid for 2 Days, with each 1 entrance to the Roman Forum and the Colosseum.

 First Sunday of each month – free entry for everyone